ac20/mcg/README.md

 Please consider citing the papers if you use this code.

-More info in the project page: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/
+More info about MCG in the project page: http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/

 **CAUTION**